eez-open/studio/help/en-US/components/widgets/Button (Dashboard).md

 ## Enabled

-If it is true, then the button is enabled, otherwise it will be eisabled.
+If it is true, then the button is enabled, otherwise it will be disabled.

 ## Disabled style